-Use a tripod: One reason why so many low-light shots don't come out well is because it's really hard to hold a camera or phone still long enough to take a crisp shot.
-Using a tripod takes that factor out of the equation.
+Use a tripod: One reason why so many low-light shots don't come out well is because it's really hard to hold a camera or phone still long enough to take a crisp picture.
+Using a tripod takes the shaky factor out of the equation.
 Also, try using the camera's self-timer mode to avoid the movement that inevitably occurs when you press the shutter button.

 Use a fast lens: A fast lens will let more light through so you can take your pictures faster, reducing the potential for blur.
 You can tell how fast a lens is by looking at the maximum aperture.
 A typical camera will have a maximum of f/3.5.
 A good camera will come in at f/2.8 or lower.
-Even smartphones can have fast lenses, like the iPhone 5 with an f/2.4 lens and HTC One X with its f/2.0 lens.
+Even smartphones can have fast lenses, like the iPhone 5 with an f/2.4 lens, iPhone 6 with an f/2.2 lens and HTC One M8 with its f/2.0 lens.

 The best time to capture a shot of jack-o-lanterns is at twilight, or 20 minutes after the sun goes down.
 At this time of day, the glow from the jack-o-lantern will produce about the same amount of light as the night sky.
 With everything equally lit, the camera will have an easy time capturing the details everywhere in your shot.
 If you miss this 20-minute window, you can turn on HDR mode.